Number of pairwise plots for 5 features: 10

 Pennsylvania | 4.8 | 22.9 | 12,801,989 |

-Importantly, we are not trying to predict anything.
+NOTE (IMPORTANT CONCEPT): Importantly, in unsupervised machine learning we are not trying to predict anything.
 For example, say in the data below we can try to predict the number of people who moved to that state last year.
-This is a supervised machine learning problem (Gareth et al. 2017).
+This would be a supervised machine learning problem (Gareth et al. 2017).

 State | Murder (per 100k) | Robbery (per 100k) | Population | People Who Moved (per 100k) |